 Our goal is to unveil the design rules underlying the unique mechanical properties of protein assemblies, cells and tissues.
 We are interested in both bottom-up and top-down approaches.
 In the former, we study the relationship between structure and mechanical properties for peptides and proteins assemblies in vitro.
 In the latter, we are interested in human pathologies that modify the mechanical properties of cells and tissues through changes in cytoskeletal or extra-cellular matrix architecture.
 The techniques we use include atomic force microscopy, electron microscopy, X-ray scattering and Raman spectroscopy.

 Romanian Translation courtesy of Alexander Oslov, click here.

-Our group is also part of a new CREATE program in photonics named ASPIRE.
+Our group is also part of a the CREATE program in photonics named ASPIRE.
 There are positions available for strong Master and PhD students immediately.

 November 2016: Congratulations to Andrew Quigley who successfully defended is Master’s thesis.

 Oct 2014: Congratulations to Sam Baldwin for his publication in the Biophysical Journal and for making it to the front cover!